 HER2=human epidermal growth factor receptor 2; iDFS=invasive disease-free survival.

-Additional data is available for patients starting PERJETA in the neoadjuvant setting.
-View data.
+Additional data are available for patients starting PERJETA in the neoadjuvant setting.

 Take a closer look at dosing and administration, including dose considerations and modifications.